Credit 101: The Ultimate Guide to Credit in 2024

 Soft vs. Hard Hits On Your Credit Report

-A “soft hit” or a “soft pull” on your credit does not affect your credit score, and it is not pulled to determine a credit extension decision.
+A “soft hit” or a “soft pull” on your credit does not affect your credit score.
+Nor is it pulled to determine a credit extension decision.
 This is essential credit guide knowledge.

-Checking your credit report and overall score is also considered a soft pull.
-Finally, some employers will soft-pull your credit to determine if you are “qualified” for hire.
-For example, if you apply for a job at a financial institution, that institution may soft pull your credit to see if you can manage your finances.
+Checking your own credit report and overall score are also regarded as soft pulls.
+Finally, some employers will soft pull your credit to determine if you are “qualified” for hire.
+For example: if you apply for a job at a financial institution, that institution may soft pull your credit to see if you are able to manage finances.

 Employment

-Other businesses, from retail to specialized markets, may also soft-pull your credit to gauge your character on paper.
-Some employers believe that a quantitative representation of your finances shows how responsible you are overall.
-This may sound counterintuitive; if you lose your job, you may be unable to pay bills, hurting your credit score.
-With this lowering of your score, you may not qualify for specific jobs.
+From retail to specialized markets, other businesses may also soft pull your credit to gauge your character on paper.
+There are some employers who believe that a quantitative representation of your finances shows how you are responsible overall.
+This may sound counterintuitive; if you lose your job, you may not be able to pay bills – therefore hurting your credit score.
+With this lowering of your score, you may not qualify for certain jobs.
 Yes, it is a nightmarish merry-go-round.

 How To Rebuild Your Credit